 This is our most popular walking holiday in Catalonia for a reason.
-The coast and mountains of Costa Brava are a walker’s paradise, boasting a thousand-year-old network of footpaths that have been cleared, signposted and opened up for walkers.
+Walking the coast and mountains of Costa Brava is a walker’s paradise, boasting a thousand-year-old network of footpaths that have been cleared, signposted and opened up for walkers.
 From the coast to the mountains, from sea to crag, from sandy beach to shady Mediterranean forest – this itinerary takes in the diverse natural landscapes of Catalonia and there is something to suit everyone.
 Enjoy the delicious Catalan cuisine and experience the hospitality of the local people on this fantastic walking holiday in the heart of Catalonia.

 - The delicious seafood in Cadaqués